HoneySanghani/taskinator/README.md

 To make a Kanban Board to track tasks weather they are in progress or completed.

 ## Functions
-We can add task ,delete all tasks, delete single task, move task from todo, In progress and completed and track it's deadline to.
+We can add task ,delete task and we can move them to different section using drop down list.

 ## Build-with
 HTML